-However, the Mayan culture’s evidence is by no means all that can be discovered in this park.
-Instead, this is a kind of amusement park in which you can spend exciting hours.
+However, the Mayan culture’s evidence is not all that can discover in this park.
+Instead, this is a kind of amusement park where you can spend exciting hours.
 Swimming, snorkeling, or diving with sharks or rays is particularly popular with most holidaymakers.
 Even non-swimmers can get to know the sea creatures in the park well if they opt for the so-called Sea Trek.
 This is about a 30-minute dive where you can breathe easily underwater.
 You only need swimwear for this exceptional experience.

-A very new sport can also be practiced in the Xcaret Park, the so-called Snuba.
+You can also practice a very new sport in Xcaret Park, the so-called Snuba.
 This is a sport that skillfully combines snorkeling and diving.
-A unique feature is that the air tank is above the surface of the water.
+A unique feature is that the air tank is above the water’s surface.
 Nevertheless, diving up to seven meters deep is no problem with the Snuba.

-You can watch the traditional Maya Show in Xcaret Park, and you can embark on this experience on the numerous beaches in Xcaret Park.
-A river trip on one of the numerous waterways in the park should not be missed.
-From here, you can also see the impressive fauna, and with a bit of luck, you can spot monkeys or iguanas.
+You can watch the traditional Maya Show in Xcaret Park and embark on this experience on the numerous beaches in Xcaret Park.
+You should not miss a river trip on one of the numerous waterways in the park.
+You can also see the impressive fauna from here, and with a bit of luck, you can spot monkeys or iguanas.
 There are also underground rivers under the peninsula.
 These are more than 600 meters long and end in dense mangrove forests.
 Also worth a visit is the Maya Museum, which gives a good insight into the culture.
 It would help if you didn’t miss the show, which takes place in the evening.
 Traditional Mayan ceremonies are performed here.
 In total, more than 40 attractions and activities await visitors in the park, so you will hardly be able to discover everything in a single day.

 Prices and Opening Times